Before you start your search

 After you find your bin number, please complete an online request form:

-Our archivists will search for the plans and notify you of the search results within five to seven days.
-We may find floor plans, plot plans, or only a building inspector's report with information about the additions, repairs, or renovations that have been done to the property.Please keep in mind:
+Our archivists will search for the plans and notify you of the search results within five to ten days.
+We may find blueprints, architectural plans, plot plans, or a Building Inspector's report with information about the additions, repairs, or renovations that have been done to the property.Please keep in mind:

-- Building Inspector's reports date from 1879-1902, but there are some gaps.
+- Building Inspector's reports date from 1879-1903, but there are some gaps.
 The reports are bound in volumes and organized by year.
 The information is similar to the information in building permits.
-But, the reports give information about the building as it was built and not as it was proposed.
+However, the reports give information about the building as it was built and not as it was proposed.

 - Blueprints and plans date from 1902 to 1969.
 Some building plans are so fragile that we can't unroll them without destroying them.

 - Our collection is incomplete.
-It's possible we may not find anything for the address you have requested.
+Plans may have been lost or misfiled over time.
+It is possible we may not find anything for the address you have requested even when we have a bin number.

 Make an appointment to visit the Archives

-You can bring your phone or camera to take photographs of the blueprints.
+You may bring your phone or camera to take photographs without flash of the blueprints.
 Unfortunately, because the blueprints are fragile, we cannot have them professionally reproduced.